Skip to content

 Microsoft Edge Package Folder in Windows OS

-Reinstall Edge browser
+Step 3: Reinstall the Edge browser using PowerShell

 The user data associated with the old browser build has now been deleted.
 So you now proceed to reinstall Microsoft Edge on your Windows PC.
+Here are the steps to reinstall:

 1. Head over to the Start menu and launch PowerShell as an administrator.